Science & Partners

 Euro-HSP works in close cooperation with the Tom Wahlig Foundation (TWF) - a German charity providing world wide support for HSP research.
 The TWF is organizing the leading annual symposium for HSP research.
 The Tom Wahlig Symposium takes place in Spring of each year at different locations in Germany.
 Please check out the TWF website for actual info.

-Euro-HSP also works in close cooperation with the Spastic Paraplegia Foundation (SPF) in the USA.
-The SPF is the largest patient community worldwide and a continuous driver of HSP research in North America and around the globe.
+The SPF is the largest patient community worldwide and a continuous driver of HSP/PLS research in North America and around the globe.

 This video focuses on someone who has been diagnosed with SPG4 so it won't be applicable to everyone, considering that, so far, over 90 genes have been identified with HSP.
 He also mistakenly says that HSP is a rare disease that affects the lower motor neurons.
 However, it affects the upper motor neurons.